Fenella Chesterfield - Professional Teacher in London and Cambridge

 At A level I take particular interest in helping students who are struggling with some of the more complex ideas, and helping them structure their ideas into coherent essays.
 I inspire my students to analyse and criticise complex concepts.
 These are crucial skills to develop as a student of the humanities and stand pupils in excellent stead for approaching degree level writing at the world's top class universities.

-I have worked closely with the head of Oxbridge at Rugby school, helping guide pupils through the stages of the Oxbridge application process, and giving mock interviews to candidates.
+I have worked closely with several London agencies as well as the head of Oxbridge at Rugby school, helping guide pupils through the stages of the Oxbridge application process, and giving mock interviews to candidates.

 My Approach to Tutoring

 Having taught classes of students of wide-ranging abilities, I am aware of the importance of catering for the specific needs of individuals.
 This is what primarily draws me to tutoring.
 There is nothing more satisfying than having the time to sit and work through the challenges that a particular student is facing, one-to-one.
 As a teacher, I know the value that this can add to both their achievement and also their enjoyment of school work.
 So often seemingly overwhelming problems are born of a simple misunderstandings which can be quickly ironed out within individual tutor time.